patnaka/data-portfolios/README.md

 # 👩🏻‍💻 Narueporn Jittarom | Junior Data Analyst

 Hi!
 I'm Narueporn.
 I have a strong interest in data and enjoy improving my data analysis skills to create value from data.
-This portfolio showcases some of my mini projects to support my application for a Junior Data Analyst role, where I can grow, learn, and apply my skills to help drive data-driven decisions.
+This portfolio showcases some of my mini projects to support my application for a Junior Data Analyst role where I can grow, learn, and apply my skills to help drive data-driven decisions.

 ---